CyrusFTX/serum-academy/content/serum-project-ideas/project-ideas/_index.en.md

 - Market orders on GUI
 - Ledger support for [Sollet.io](https://sollet.io)
 - Volume and other metric trackers for Serum
+- A tool to validate GUIs against the source code

 See Project Serum [GitHub account](https://github.com/project-serum/) for the source of [Sollet.io](https://sollet.io) and the [DEX GUI](/en/dex-list)